john-science/rustrogueliketutorial/book/src/chapter_2.md

 * `struct LeftWalker {}` just defines an empty structure - somewhere to attach the logic.
 * `impl<'a> System<'a> for LeftWalker` means we are implementing Specs' `System` trait for our `LeftWalker` structure.
 The `'a` are *lifetime* specifiers: the system is saying that the components it uses must exist long enough for the system to run.
 For now, it's not worth worrying too much about it.
 [If you are interested, the Rust Book can clarify a bit](https://doc.rust-lang.org/book/ch10-00-generics.html).
 * `type SystemData` is defining a type to tell Specs what the system requires.
-In this case, read access to `LeftMover` components, and write access (since it updates them) to `Position` components.
+In this case, read access to `LeftWalker` components, and write access (since it updates them) to `Position` components.
 You can mix and match whatever you need in here, as we'll see in later chapters.
 * `fn run` is the actual trait implementation, required by the `impl System`.
 It takes itself, and the `SystemData` we defined.
-* The for loop is system shorthand for the same iteration we did in the rendering system: it will run once for each entity that has both a `LeftMover` and a `Position`.
-Note that we're putting an underscore before the `LeftMover` variable name: we never actually use it, we just require that the entity *has* one.
+* The for loop is system shorthand for the same iteration we did in the rendering system: it will run once for each entity that has both a `LeftWalker` and a `Position`.
+Note that we're putting an underscore before the `LeftWalker` variable name: we never actually use it, we just require that the entity *has* one.
 The underscore tells Rust "we know we aren't using it, this isn't a bug!" and stops it from warning us every time we compile.
 * The meat of the loop is very simple: we subtract one from the position component, and if it is less than zero we scoot back to the right of the screen.

 Notice that this is *very* similar to how we wrote the rendering code - but instead of calling *in* to the ECS, the ECS system is calling *into* our function/system.
 It can be a tough judgment call on which to use.
 If your system *just* needs data from the ECS, then a system is the right place to put it.
 If it also needs access to other parts of your program, it is probably better implemented on the outside - calling in.